GGMotion: Group Graph Dynamics-Kinematics Networks for Human Motion Prediction: Related Work

 \subsection{Human Motion Prediction}

 The early research on human motion prediction mainly focuses on traditional probabilistic models~\cite{Probabilitymodel1, Probabilitymodel2, Probabilitymodel3}, which directly impose prior knowledge about human motion.
 Nevertheless, these methods struggle to generate continuous and reasonable human poses.
 Subsequently, the field of human motion prediction entered an era driven by deep learning.
-Since human motion sequences exhibit similarities to time series data, Recurrent Neural Networks (RNN)~\cite{ACRNN, ERD, GAILRNN, GANRNN, DAE, PVRED, Structural-RNN, RES-GRU, SPLRNN} are employed to capture temporal dependencies.
+Since human motion sequences exhibit similarities to time series data, Recurrent Neural Networks (RNN)~\cite{ACRNN, ERD, GAILRNN, DAE, PVRED, Structural-RNN, RES-GRU, LongRNN, SPLRNN} are employed to capture temporal dependencies.
 To address the inherent cumulative error problem in RNN-based networks, researchers have employed various strategies, e.g., residual structures~\cite{RES-GRU, PVRED}, generative adversarial training~\cite{GANRNN}, and error adaptation mechanisms~\cite{ACRNN}.
-Then the spatio-temporal characteristics of human motion motivated researchers to employ sequence-to-sequence convolutional neural networks~\cite{S2SCNN, TrajCNN, STACNN} and attention mechanisms~\cite{history-transformer, ST-transformer, auxformer, realistic-transformer} for modeling spatio-temporal dependencies, which predict sequences from sequences and significantly mitigate the cumulative error between predicted frames.
+The spatiotemporal characteristics of human motion motivated researchers~\cite{S2SCNN, TrajCNN, STACNN} to employ sequence-to-sequence convolutional neural networks (CNN) to capture complex spatiotemporal dependencies, which predict sequences from sequences and significantly mitigate the cumulative error between predicted frames.
+The attention mechanism~\cite{history-transformer, potr, Multi-transformer, ST-transformer,humanmac, auxformer, realistic-transformer} is also highly effective in modeling spatiotemporal sequences.
 Dai \textit{et al.}~\cite{kdformer} introduced manually computed kinematic features as an additional input.
-Nevertheless, the reliance on handcrafted features constrains the ability to learn robust and expressive motion representations.
+However, reliance on hand-crafted features restricts the ability to learn robust and expressive motion representations.

 Graph Convolutional Networks (GCN)~\cite{DMGCN, GAGCN, MSRGCN, STSGCN, TrajGCN, PGBIGGCN, SPGSNGCN, KSOFGCN, Skeleton-Aware} are well-suited for nongrid data and have been widely used to model the spatial dependencies of human joints.
 Mao \textit{et al.}~\cite{TrajGCN} represented the human body as a fully connected, learnable GCN that adaptively captures the topological structure of the human skeleton.
 Ma \textit{et al.}~\cite{PGBIGGCN} leverages both spatial and temporal graph convolutions to capture spatio-temporal dependencies.
 Li \textit{et al.}~\cite{SPGSNGCN} introduced a skeleton-separated graph scattering network, which decomposes pose features using band-pass graph filters to extract rich temporal information.
 Ding \textit{et al.}~\cite{KSOFGCN} adopts TopK-pooling to achieve the optimal fusion of temporal and spatial features.